Attribute Descent: Simulating Object-Centric Datasets on the Content Level and Beyond

-\begin{IEEEbiography} [{ }]{Tom Gedeon} is the Optus Chair in AI and Director of the Optus-Curtin Centre of Excellence in Artificial Intelligence at Curtin University.
+\begin{IEEEbiography} [{ }]{Tom Gedeon} is the Human-Centric Advancements Chair in AI and Head of the Human-Centric Advancements group in Artificial Intelligence at Curtin University.
+He is an international Research Professor at Obuda University in Hungary.
 He is an Honorary Professor at the Australian National University, where he was formerly Deputy Dean and Head of Computer Science.
 His B.Sc and Ph.D. are from the University of Western Australia, and Grad Dip Management from UNSW.
 He is twice a former President of the Asia-Pacific Neural Network Assembly, and former President of the Computing Research and Education Association of Australasia.
 He is an associate editor of the IEEE Transactions on Fuzzy Systems, and the INNS/Elsevier journal Neural Networks.
 His research interests are in responsive AI and responsible AI. \end{IEEEbiography}